How to make Google Slides that look good

 2. Establish clear information hierarchy

-In general, don’t use more than 2-3 font sizes on a page.
+You should not use more than 2-3 font sizes on a page.
 A reader should be able to quickly glance at your slide and understand which text elements are titles, headings, and detail.
 The more text sizes you have on the page, the more muddled your content structure becomes.

 Make sure your titles and headings are visually distinct from your body text.
 You can accomplish this by varying text size, weight (e.g., boldness), typeface (font), color, and positioning.